ucdavisdatalab/workshop_git_for_teams/chapters/01_about-github.md

 The Basics
 ----------

-At its simplest, GitHub is a hosting service for Git repositories.
+At its simplest, GitHub is a hosting service for git repositories.
 Much like Dropbox or Google Drive, it gives you a space to remotely store your code and related files.
 This can be useful when working on projects that require, for example, some kind of server, whether for the purposes of running large,